 Ensure your work station is set up before you start baking the cookies.
 I like to set up a wire rack next to the iron so that I can easily transfer the hot cookies to the rack for cooling.
 These things bake up fast, so you don't want to be scrambling to get yourself situated (take it from me! 😉 ).

 You also want to have a little bowl of vegetable or canola oil with a silicone basting brush next to your iron.
 Have a fork ready as well.
-This makes it easy to gently lift them out of the baker and onto a baking rack.
+This makes it easy to gently lift them out of the pizzelle iron and onto a baking rack.

-Once the cookies are done baking, it is easy to achieve a perfectly round shape by cutting and grating off the rough edges with a Microplane.
+Once the cookies are done baking, it is easy to achieve a perfect round cookie by cutting and grating off the rough edges with a Microplane.
 I found that this is the BEST technique and I get perfect cookies every time.

-This is how my pizzelle come out of the iron.
-There’s always that extra edge around the design.
-That’s what you want to achieve; always better to have extra to cut off than not enough to form the entire pattern.
+I like to add a touch extra batter when making these so you get that extra edge around the design.
+Always better to have extra to cut off than not enough to form the entire pattern.

-I place the cookie on a cutting board and slowly/gently cut off the extra around the edge.
+- Place the cookie on a cutting board and gently cut off the extra around the edge using a knife.

-You’ll end up with the majority of it gone, but the edges are still rough and craggy.
-You won’t be able to get these off with a knife; the cookie will crack or break.
+- You'll end up with the majority of it gone, but the edges are still rough and craggy (photo to the upper right).
+You won't be able to get these off with a knife; the cookie will break.